OUR WHOLE TEAM

 For more about Cinnamon's first responder experience, read here.

-A Central Ohio native, Cinnamon resides in Cincinnati with her husband Ed, and their two dogs, Ani and Ben.
+A Central Ohio native, Cinnamon resides in Miami Twp, Clermont Co. with her husband Ed, and their two dogs, Ani and Ben.
 When she's not at work or hanging out in fire houses, she enjoys refinishing and re-purposing furniture and coming up with great ideas for home projects that Ed can do.

 Diana M. Uthenwoldt,

-Diana’s experience includes case management and therapy focusing on trauma recovery and addiction.
+Diana’s experience includes therapy focusing on trauma recovery and addiction.
 At Whole House, she specializes in working with police forces and addressing the unique needs of police departments and officers across the Tristate area.

 Diana was born a California girl but has settled nicely in the Midwest and we’re excited to have her as a part of our team.
 Starting as a social worker in case management, she moved up through the ranks quickly to therapist.
 She honed her craft focusing on trauma recovery and addiction as well as police culture.
 She enjoys working with individuals who have been dually diagnosed with mental health issues and addiction to find healthier coping skills and ways to manage stress and trauma triggers.
 Diana says, "My goal as a therapist is to help clients find ways to be the person they want to be and build the life they want.
 I enjoy helping people add tools to their tool box.
 Everybody is doing the best they can and with new tools, they find they can do better.
 I have a casual approach to allow clients to feel comfortable.
 Therapy can make a person feel vulnerable and knowing that, I work hard to build the trust it takes for a person to open up.”
 She is a graduate of University of Montana and completed her graduate work in Social Work at University of Cincinnati.